ebmolen/Painted_Ladies_Drawing/README.md

-# House_Drawing
+# Painted Ladies Drawing

-Drawing of a house completed for Object Oriented Programming class in Spring 2024.
+Used Java Swing and OOP principles to create a drawing of the Painted Ladies houses in San Francisco.

 Screenshot of what drawing should look like included in repo.